 Shrunken woolen sweaters and other items can usually be stretched back to their former size or shape after boiling them in a solution of 1 part vinegar to 2 parts water for 25 minutes.
 Let the garment air-dry after you’ve finished stretching it.

-To eliminate a fresh grease spot on a suede jacket or skirt, gently brush it with a soft toothbrush dipped in white vinegar.
+To eliminate a fresh grease spot on a suede jacket, skirt, or shoes, gently brush it with a soft toothbrush dipped in white vinegar.
 Let the spot air-dry, then brush with a suede brush.
 Repeat if necessary.
-You can also generally tone up suede items by lightly wiping them with a sponge dipped in vinegar.

 Pat away water-soluble stains